203-Systems/MatrixOS/README.md

    TODO
 ### Compile and Upload
    Compile and Upload for Matrix Pro:
-   Set Matrix Pro into bootloader mode (Hold fn key while power up or go though system setting) and the following
+   Set Matrix Pro into bootloader mode (Hold the FN key while powering up or going though system settings) and the following
    ```
    make DEVICE=MatrixPro build uf2-upload
    ```